Stochastic Collapsed Variational Inference for Structured Gaussian Process Regression Network: Inference

 \subsection{Inference for Missing Data}

-Because in ELBO (\ref{eq:ELBO}), observations $\{y_{nd}\}$ are mutually conditional independent on all the model parameters $\bm \eta$ and hyper-parameters $\bm \theta$, it is natural to take the sum of observations which we observed in the missing data case.
+Because in ELBO (\ref{eq:ELBO}), observations $\{y_{nd}\}$ are mutually conditional independent on all the model parameters $\bm \eta$ and hyper-parameters $\bm \theta$, instead of summing up the likelihoods of complete data we take the sum of the individual likelihoods of observed data to compute the ELBO.
+The gradients of the ELBO are estimated by summing up the individual Monte Carlo gradients \eqref{eq:ELBO_grad} over all observed data.